-1. Use commas to separate parts of a series, including before the word "and":
+1. Use commas to separate parts of a series, including before the word

-Red, white, and blue.
+"and."
+Southern Tidings retains use of the Oxford comma: Red, white, and blue.

-Also between two adjectives:
+Also between two adjectives: Big, yellow moon

-Big, vellow moon

 2. A pair of commas should go around the state when used with a city; around the year when used with a day and month; and if used with city in a formal name: